The Geometry and Calculus of Losses: Combining Given Proper Losses to Form New Ones

 In \S\ref{sec:designing_losses_via_their_superprediction_sets} we observed the power of defining loss functions $\ell$ by directly building their superprediction sets $\super(\ell)$.
 We also saw that the family $\prop(\pcone)$ is a cone, and is therefore closed under the family of operations

-It's natural then to consider what other operations have the closure property \eqref{eq:prop_cone_closure} for the family $\prop(\pcone)$.
+It's natural then to consider what other operations have a closure property analogous to \eqref{eq:prop_cone_closure} for the family $\prop(\pcone)$.
 With the relationship between proper losses and $S\in\prop(\pcone)$, this amounts to asking whether one can combine multiple proper losses non-additively and still be guaranteed that the result is a proper loss; when working directly with $\ell$, it is not obvious how to ensure the resulting loss is proper\footnote{This question is obviously analogous to the question of ``aggregation'' in economics; see for example \citep[Chapter 6]{Shephard:1970aa}.
 In our case, restricting consideration to proper losses makes the problem situation simpler, and a rather more comprehensive answer can be given. }.
 The convex analysis literature has largely studied the closely related family $\rdnt(\bnch)$ \citep{Seeger1990,Seeger1995,Gardner:2013aa,Gardner:2018aa}, with some results for the family $\shdy(\bnch)$ \citep{Barbara1994,Penot1997Duality,Penot2000}.

 We will present a general family of operations, called $M$-sums and dual $M$-sums, \citep{Gardner:2013aa,Mesikepp:2016tf} which provide a general means by which to create new proper losses from two or more given proper losses.
-These $M$-sums provide the opportunity to smoothly interpolate between several proper losses in a variety of ways (beyond merely taking the sum).

-In \S\ref{sec:m-sum_results} we integrate these results and show detailed closure analysis of operations for the family $\prop(\pcone)$.
+These $M$-sums provide the opportunity to smoothly interpolate between several proper losses in a variety of ways (beyond merely taking the sum)\footnote{ In applying the existing theory of $M$-sums we have needed to extend it in two ways: we have developed the concave version (which combines shady sets rather than radiant ones), and we have developed a comprehensive duality theory.
+These results may be of interest in their own right.
+They extend and generalise a range of results in the literature on the combination of convex bodies, including \citep{Artstein-Avidan:2017aa, Penot2000, Seeger1995, Volle:1998aa, Luc:1997aa, Penot:2001aa, Barbara1994,Pallaschke:2013aa,Milman:2017aa, Slomka:2011aa, Milman:2017ab}. }.